When the ancestors of the De berray family emigrated to England

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations

 are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 De berray has been recorded under many different variations, including Berry, Bery, Berey, De Berry and others.

 Early Notables of the De berray family (pre 1700)

-Another 141 words (10 lines of text) are included under the topic Early De berray Notables in all our PDF Extended History products and printed products wherever possible.
+On the more infamous side, it is claimed that Charlotte de Berry (born 1636) was an English female...
+Another 92 words (7 lines of text) are included under the topic Early De berray Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the De berray family to Ireland